Molecular layer deposition: Liquid precursors

 High volatility and ease-of-handling make liquid precursors the preferred choice for ALD/MLD.
 Generally, liquid precursors have high enough vapor pressures at room temperature and hence require limited to no heating.
 They are also not prone to common problems with solid precursors like caking, particle size change, channeling and provide consistent and stable vapor delivery.
 Hence, some solid precursors with low melting points are generally used in their liquid states.

 A carrier gas is usually employed to carry the precursor vapor from its source to the reactor.
 The precursor vapors can be directly entrained into this carrier gas with the help of solenoid and needle valves.
-On the other hand, the carrier gas may been flown over the head space of a container containing the precursor or bubbled through the precursor.
+On the other hand, the carrier gas may be flown over the head space of a container containing the precursor or bubbled through the precursor.
 For the latter, dip-tube bubblers are very commonly used.
 The setup comprises a hollow tube (inlet) opening almost at the bottom of a sealed ampoule filled with precursor and an outlet at the top of the ampoule.
 An inert carrier gas like Nitrogen/Argon is bubbled through the liquid via the tube and led to the reactor downstream via the outlet.
 Owing to relatively fast evaporation kinetics of liquids, the outcoming carrier gas is nearly saturated with precursor vapor.
 The vapor supply to the reactor can be regulated by adjusting the carrier gas flow, temperature of the precursor and if needed, can be diluted further down the line.
 It must be ensured that the connections downstream from the bubbler are kept at high enough temperatures so as to avoid precursor condensation.
 The setup can also be used in spatial reactors which demand extremely high, stable and constant supply of precursor vapor.

 In conventional reactors, hold cells can also be used as a temporary reservoir of precursor vapor.
 In such a setup, the cell is initially evacuated.
 It is then opened to a precursor source and allowed to be filled with precursor vapor.
 The cell is then cut off from the precursor source.
 Depending upon the reactor pressure, the cell may then be pressurized with an inert gas.
 Finally, the cell is opened to the reactor and the precursor is delivered.
 This cycle of filling and emptying the hold (storage) cell can be synced with an ALD cycle.
 The setup is not suitable for spatial reactors which demand continuous supply of vapor.